staruml/staruml-java/README.md

 Java Extension for StarUML
 ==========================

 This extension for StarUML(http://staruml.io) support to generate Java code from UML model and to reverse Java code to UML model.
 Install this extension from Extension Manager of StarUML.

+> __Note__
+>
-It is based on Java 1.7 specification.
+> This extension is based on Java 1.7 Specification.

 Java Code Generation
 --------------------